East Lyme, Connecticut: Movies

-Portions of the movie Disaster on the Coastliner, released 29 October 1979, were filmed in East Lyme.
-In 2016, East Lyme was used as a filming location for the Lifetime Thriller, Hunter's Cove.
-Hunter's Cove was renamed Stalker's Prey when it was released on 9 February 2017.
+Portions of the made-for-TV movie Disaster on the Coastliner, released October 29, 1979, were filmed in East Lyme.
+In 2016, East Lyme was used as a filming location for the Lifetime thriller Hunter's Cove, which was renamed Stalker's Prey when it was released on February 9, 2017.

 Economy

 According to 2009 statistics 42.2 percent of the town's business was focused in the services industry.
 A service industry is a business that focuses on retail, food services, distribution, and transportation.
 The second largest sector is the trade industry with 23.1% of the town's business, followed by construction and mining which accounts for 12.5% of the town businesses.

-The largest single employer in town is the state of Connecticut's Department of Corrections which runs two prisons in the west end of town: York Correctional Facility for women, which houses over 1,000 inmates and is staffed by over 500 personnel, and the Gates Correctional Institute for men, which houses about 900 inmates and is staffed by 288 people.
+The largest employer in town is the state of Connecticut's Department of Corrections which runs a women's prison in the west end of town, York Correctional Institution.
+The Gates Correctional Institute for men, also in town, closed in 2011.